 Unless you expressly request it, none of the information contained in your communication will be kept confidential.
 If you are concerned that you may be penalized, harassed or persecuted, you may request that information contained in your communication, including the information on your identity, be kept confidential.
-If you request any information to be kept confidential, you are invited to clearly indicate which.
-You may also elaborate on why you wish it to be kept confidential, though this is entirely optional.
+In making such a request, it is helpful for the Committee to know why confidentiality is requested.
+If you request any information to be kept confidential, you should clearly mark which information, and provide a second version of your communication with that information redacted.

+VIII.
 Supporting documentation (copies, not originals)

-Relevant national legislation, highlighting the most relevant provisions.
+• Relevant national legislation, highlighting the most relevant provisions.

-Decisions/results of other procedures.
+• Decisions/results of other procedures.

+• Relevant pieces of correspondence with the authorities.

-Any other documentation substantiating the information provided under VII.
+• Any other documentation substantiating the information provided under section V above.

-Relevant pieces of correspondence with the authorities.

 Avoid including extraneous or superfluous documentation and, if it is necessary to include bulky documentation, endeavour to highlight the parts which are essential to the case.

+Provide all documents in the original language, together with a legal standard English translation thereof, or if that is not possible, a legal standard translation in either Russian or French.

+IX.
 Summary

 Attach a two to three-page summary of all the relevant facts of your communication.

-Signature
+X. Signature

 The communication should be signed and dated.
 If the communication is submitted by an organization, a person authorized to sign on behalf of that organization must sign it.